 We’ll also often have loaded baked potatoes with soup or salad to add a little more “bulk” to the meal.

-Although we both prefer our pizza loaded with meat, there is something about homemade pizza piled high with cheese and veggies (and maybe some sausage too!)
-It’s so yummy every once in a while — and such a simple weeknight meal.
+Although we prefer some meat on our pizza, there is something about homemade pizza piled high with cheese and veggies.
+It’s so yummy every once in awhile — and such a simple weeknight meal.

-These 5 types of recipes are very simple ways we often incorporate one or more meatless meals into our weekly menu plan without feeling like we’re missing out on anything.
+These 5 meals are very simple ways we often incorporate one or more meatless meals into our weekly menu plan without feeling like we’re missing out on anything.